 Gimme Some Lovin' - This Spencer Davis Group hit, written by Steve Winwood, was first issued in the States by the Amercian band the Jordan Brothers (Philips 40415).
 They had learned it from a "demo," which turned out to be the Spencer Davis recording later released in the UK (as "Gimme Some Loving," Fontana 762).
 Their US hit was the same version with added percussion and backing vocals.

 Good Golly Miss Molly - The Valiants' recording (Keen 34004) may have been released earlier, but Little Richard's hit was cut first (10-15-56).
 Keen Records wasn't even formed until April, 1957.
-The Valiant's record only listed Bumps Blackwell as writer while Richard's included co-writer John Marascalco.
+The Valiant's record originally listed only Bumps Blackwell as writer while Richard's included co-writer John Marascalco.
+Later Valiants pressings had both names.
 (Bumps Blackwell's demo, where in he mentions Marascalco and Little Richard, has also been issued.)

 Got My Mojo Working (But It Just Won't Work On You) - Singer Ann Cole picked it up from writer Preston Foster.
 Muddy Waters was sharing a tour with Cole and, after hearing her perform the tune, cut what he remembered of it, appropriating the writing credit along the way (Chess 1652).
 Ann Cole's 1957 recording (Baton 237) is often cited as the original but Muddy cut his December 1, 1956.
 Numerous court battles ensued but Foster's claim of authorship has prevailed.